Second-order asymptotic expansion and thermodynamic interpretation of a fast-slow Hamiltonian system: Second-order asymptotic expansion

 \end{definition}

-The functions \(\theta_1^\eps\), \(\phi_2^\eps\), \(y_2^\eps\) and \(p_2^\eps\) as defined in~\eqref{eq:36a} describe scaled versions of the residual motion of the originally given degrees of freedom and their homogenised versions.
-The scaling order is indicated by the corresponding subscript and marks their relevancy in the first- and second-order expansion.
+The functions \(\theta_1^\eps\), \(\phi_2^\eps\), \(y_2^\eps\), and \(p_2^\eps\) as defined in~\eqref{eq:36b} and~\eqref{eq:36a} describe scaled versions of the residual motion of the originally given DOF and their homogenised versions.
+The corresponding subscript indicates the scaling order and marks their relevance in the first- and second-order expansion.
 To determine the relevant term in the second-order expansion for \(\theta_\eps\), we similarly define by \(\theta_2^\eps\) the scaled residual motion of \(\theta_\eps\) and its first-order expansion, which is derived in a two-step procedure via \(\theta_1^\eps\).
-As hinted before in~\ref{thm:p1}, the second-order expansions comprise of oscillating and non-oscillating terms.
-The oscillating terms are denoted by expressions in square brackets, as in the remainder of the definition.
-The non-oscillatory terms are characterised in the following theorem, which is the main analytic result of this article.
-One key result is that the non-oscillatory terms of the second-order expansion, marked by an overbar and subscript \(2\), satisfy a system of ordinary differential equations.
+As indicated before in item~\ref{thm:p1} in Section~\ref{sec:main-res}, the second-order expansions consist of oscillating and non-oscillating terms.
+The oscillating terms are denoted by expressions in square brackets.
+They oscillate rapidly around zero and thus satisfy